mayrapena1324/mayrapena1324/README.md

  🌱 Python in Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp.

+ 🌱 DataCamp Data Engineering Track.

  💞️ I’m looking to collaborate on projects and learn!

- 💪🏽 I want to join your team as Backend Software Developer.
+ 💪🏽 I want to join your team as Data Engineer.
 Let's talk.

  💼 Check out my portfolio <a href="https://mayra-pena-portfolio-website.netlify.app/" target="_blank">here</a>